pagarevijayy/calm-landing-page-clone/README.md

-Calm Landing Page Clone using Tailwindcss (responsive)
+_Built using Tailwindcss (responsive)_
----
+## Calm Landing Page Clone

-Developed will trying to learn tailwindcss for the first time.
-POC experiment.
+This static website was developed as POC while trying to learn/use tailwindcss for the first time.

-@todo:
+Todo:

-- [ ] Deploy and add a demo link
+- [ ] Deploy this site and add a demo link